-If you get divorced, or you have a civil partnership dissolved, the court can take account of your pension benefits in the RMSPS as part of your divorce/dissolution settlement in one of the following ways:
+If you get divorced, or you have a civil partnership dissolved, the court can take account of your pension benefits in your divorce/dissolution settlement in one of the following ways:

-- Offset the value of your pension against other assets; - Attach an order for future payment to your ex-spouse (or former registered civil partner) against your pension rights - usually referred to as 'earmarking' or 'attachment'; or - Share pension rights at the time of divorce/dissolution through a pension sharing order.
+- Offset the value of your pension against other assets; - Attach an order for future payment to your ex-spouse (or former registered civil partner) against your pension rights - usually referred to as 'earmarking' or 'attachment': or - Share pension rights at the time of divorce/dissolution through a pension sharing order.

 You will need to contact us for information on the value of your pension benefits at the start of proceedings for divorce/dissolution.
-If you require more information about how your pension benefits may be affected by divorce/dissolution and what charges might be payable in order to comply with any Court Order concerning your pension, please contact us using the details on page 21 of this booklet.
+If you require more information about how your pension benefits may be affected by divorce/dissolution and what charges might be payable in order to comply with any Court Order concerning your pension, please contact us using the details at the back of this booklet.